adambickels/task-management-supercom/README.md

 ## Testing

-The application includes comprehensive automated tests for both front-end and back-end components.
+I've written comprehensive tests for both the frontend and backend.

 ### Backend Tests